Seattle court to Amazon: Time to improve safety at Kent warehouse

 The requirement to notify workers is not a technicality, U.S. District Judge John Coughenour wrote in the most recent court ruling.
 “It ensures those affected most, employees, have the opportunity to be heard.”

-After the board denied Amazon’s request, the company did notify its workers and asked the Board to reconsider.
+After the board denied Amazon’s request, the company did notify its workers and asked the board to reconsider.
 The board upheld its original decision.

-Amazon then sued L&I in October, arguing that it had violated Amazon’s due process rights by requiring the company to mitigate safety concerns before any violation had been proven.
+Amazon then sued L & I in October, arguing that it had violated Amazon’s due process rights by requiring the company to mitigate safety concerns before any violation had been proven.
 Amazon wrote in its court filing it would be “tremendously disruptive” to make the changes the department had proposed.
 It would require a “costly study,” a “comprehensive redesign” of its facility and new equipment.

 On Tuesday, Coughenour ruled against Amazon.
 Although the procedures are “expedited” and don’t provide “the protections that a full hearing would, they are warranted when balanced against the strong state interest in protecting worker safety and avoiding serious harm to employees,” he wrote.
 “Because there is a clear rational basis in protecting worker safety, [Amazon’s] substantive due process challenge must fail.”